RealismusModding/FS17_seasons/README.md

 The game will get out of sync with the extra load of Seasons

 ## Mod conflicts
-- Giants' Crop Destruction
-  - Use the one in our own cropDestruction repository until we heard from Giants if we can upload it
 - Any mod that manipulates the weather, e.g. Multi overlay hud
 - Any mod that manipulates growth